-These days most nodes are IPv4/IPv6 dual stack, but maybe in the future, they will be all IPv6 single stack, so there is no point in developing applications that work only over IPv4.
+These days most nodes are IPv4/IPv6 dual stack, but maybe in the future, they will be mostly IPv6 single stack, so there's no point in developing applications that work only with IPv4 and not IPv6

-In Java the same socket can use both stacks, likewise, methods can handle both IPv4 addresses and IPv6 addresses (IPv4-mapped could also be used).
+In Java the same socket can use both stacks, likewise, methods can handle both IPv4 addresses and IPv6 addresses (though IPv4-mapped can also be used).

-In C the getaddrinfo() function is able to perform a similar task to the one performed by getByName method in Java, that is receiving a string argument with either an IPv4 address representation, an IPv6 address representation or a DNS name.
+In C, the getaddrinfo() function can perform a similar task to the one performed through the getByName method in Java.
+That is, receiving a string argument with either an IPv4 address representation, an IPv6 address representation or a DNS name.

-If successful getaddrinfo() return zero and gives the caller access to a linked list of address structures representing the supplied string argument.
+If successful, getaddrinfo() return zero, and gives the caller access to a linked list of network node address structures that represent the supplied string argument.